ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/04-step-1-update-acceptance-tests-part-1.md

 ### Find files

-Next, we find the right files for the `rename-acceptance-tests` step.

-`@codemod-utils/files` provides a method called `findFiles()`.
-We just need to fill out 2 search criteria:
+Next, we find files that are of interest to the `rename-acceptance-tests` step. `@codemod-utils/files` provides a method called `findFiles()`.
+We need to fill out 2 search criteria:

 - A **glob pattern** (how to find files)
 - The location of the end-developer's project (where to find files)

 Thanks to Ember's conventions, we know that acceptance tests live in the folder `tests/acceptance`, the file names end in `-test`, and the file extensions are either `.js` or `.ts`.
-The glob pattern that describes what we know is `tests/acceptance/**/*-test.{js,ts}`.
+The glob pattern that captures our knowledge is `tests/acceptance/**/*-test.{js,ts}`.

 The project's location comes from `options.projectRoot`.
-I strongly recommend destructuring `options`, then passing exactly what is needed to `findFiles()`.
+I recommend destructuring `options`, then passing a new object with exactly what is needed to `findFiles()`.

 <details>